Farnsworth Lantern Test

 The Farnsworth Lantern Test, or FALANT, is a color vision test originally developed specifically to screen sailors for tasks requiring color vision, such as identifying signal lights at night.
-It screens for red-green deficiencies, but not the much rarer blue color deficiency.
+It screens for red-green color blindness, but not the much rarer blue color deficiency.

 History

-The test was developed by Dr. Dean Farnsworth (Commander, United States Navy) while stationed at the Naval Submarine Research Laboratory in New London, Connecticut during World War II.
+The test was developed by Commander Dean Farnsworth of the United States Navy while stationed at the Naval Submarine Research Laboratory in New London, Connecticut during World War II.
 After its adoption by the United States Navy in 1954 as the standard color vision test for sailors aboard ship, it has additionally been used to screen flying personnel.

-Test Procedure
+Test procedure

 The test consists of showing a pair of vertically oriented lights consisting of combinations of either red, green or yellow-white.
 The test subject is asked to identify the two colors (some of which are identical).
 Nine color pairs are administered during the test, beginning with a red/green combination, to allow the patient to see these two colors prior to seeing a white light, which decreases testing errors.
 The examinee is shown the target for only two seconds, as color-deficient patients can sometimes correctly identify the colors with prolonged exposure.
 The yellow-white light, or one of the identical paired lights, employs a 50% neutral gray filter to reduce luminance cues to the color-deficient patient.
 Random presentation reduces memorization of the test sequence by motivated persons.

-Results Assessment
+Results assessment

-Errors by color-deficient patients tend to be of two types.
+Errors by color-deficient subjects tend to be of two types.
 The first is mis-calling the white light the complement of the colors presented.
-For example, red-white is said to be "red-green", or green-white is called "green-red".
-The second is when a pair of lights of the same color but differing in brightness by 50% is displayed, the brighter identical color is said to be "white".
-For example, green(dim)-green(bright) is called "green-white".
-Dichromats, by definition, cannot distinguish any of the colors, and only make correct answers by random guessing.
+For example, red-white is called as "red-green", or green-white as "green-red".
+The second is when a pair of lights of the same color but differing in brightness by 50% is displayed; the brighter identical color is called as "white".
+For example, green(dim)-green(bright) is called as "green-white".
+Dichromats, by definition, cannot distinguish any of the colors, and can only make correct answers by random guessing.

 The Military Medical Purchase Description specifies the lights in the FALANT in terms of percent luminous transmittance and 1931 CIE x,y chromaticity coordinates, calculated from Illuminant A, from spectrophotometric measurements of the glass filter components that make up the lantern.
 Illuminant A is approximated by a 115 volt, 40 watt T8 tungsten lamp inside the FALANT.

 By design, the FALANT allows mild color-blindness conditions to pass the test, while still excluding most of the moderate or severe cases of color-deficiency.
 The test is intended to mimic the types of situations requiring color vision that a sailor would find while serving aboard a ship.
-A passing test is no mistakes in the first nine pairs, or only two mistakes in the eighteen presentations shown to the examinee.
+The test is passed if there were no mistakes in the first nine pairs, or only two mistakes in the eighteen presentations shown to the examinee.